Gellért Hill Walking Tour:

 Time Required: 1 hour (3 hours with sights)

 Overview Of Gellért Hill:

-Known for having the best view of Budapest and one of the best spas anywhere, Gellért Hill (Gellérthegy) is an often the over-looked gem of Budapest.
-The cave of the hill were inhabited before the city was even officially settled.
+Known for having the best view of Budapest and one of the best spas anywhere, Gellért Hill (Gellérthegy) is an often overlooked gem of Budapest.
+The cave on the Gellért Hill was inhabited before the city of Budapest was even officially settled.
 Thermal spring waters later attracted more visitors and the hill created a natural point of defense.
 Today the numerous unique sights make Gellert Hill a great way to spend part of a day.

 While you can take Bus 27 all the way up Gellért Hill, the full hike up only takes 20 minutes and covers more sights.
 With a combination of both history and views, plus unique photo opportunities, you’ll be happy you made it.